BrunoWilkinson/markdown-cv/index.md

 - Helping me with my career transition and become job ready.

 `May 2015 - May 2022`
-**7 years as a Full Stack Web Developer, Various Companies and Freelance Remote and On-Site**
+**7 years as a Full Stack Web Developer, Various Companies and Freelance, Remote and On-Site**

 - Code architecture.
 - Code reviews.